syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 ## Connector line

-This feature is used to connect label and data point using a line.
+Connector line is used to connect label and data point using a line.
 [ShowConnectorLine]() property of [PolarDataLabelSettings]() is used to enable the connector line in the polar chart.

 The connector line can be customized using the following properties: